tiiiecherle/osx_install_config/README.md

 ~/Desktop/restore/master/Users
 ```

-If you do not use a master / user structure just set all entries to m (master) and run the restore script.
+If you do not use a master / user structure just set all entries in the backup / restore list to m (master) and run the restore script.
 You wouldn`t need the user restore folder in this case.

 Then run the script to restore.